nanoframework/nanoframework.github.io/content/building/using-dev-container.md

     ![wsl default istro](../../images/building/devcontainer-wsl-version.png)

-    Adjust as well the commands to be luanch in WSL and not from Windows:
+    Adjust as well the commands to be launch in WSL and not from Windows:

     ![execute command in wsl](../../images/building/devcontainer-execute-in-container.png)